 There is a high demand for older, renovated homes in established, walkable neighborhoods.
 The limited supply of family-friendly homes in these areas is driving up their prices.
 However, investors should keep in mind that the Columbus market is different from New York or Chicago.
 Historic districts do not have properties with 100+ units.

-The tax abatements offered by the City of Columbus in downtown neighborhoods is also driving the demand.
+The tax abatements offered by the City of Columbus in downtown neighborhoods is also driving the demand for multi-family properties.
 The city is encouraging people to buy up properties and renovate them, whether to rent out or live in themselves.
 The City also has landlord-friendly laws and policies such as no laws regarding pets, payment grace periods or re-keying.
 It is also AirBnB friendly.

 The Columbus Region will continue to grow because of its innovation, well-balanced economy and its centralized location.